jasongoossens/jasongoossens/README.md

 - :wrench: link to a couple of projects
 - :envelope: how to contact me

-### What I'm planning
+### What I'm doing/planning to do
-- add all projects to Github (with back-ends) and host them
 - make my portfolio site impress (cause it's a bit bland right now...)
 - add interesting (and worthwhile) projects (anyone can make and upload a tutorial)
-- expand my knowledge of C# and Node
+- expand my knowledge of Symfony

 <!--
 **jasongoossens/jasongoossens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.